Zero transport tax on electric vehicles extended in Moscow

 An electric car is a vehicle with an electric motor that receives energy from an external source.
 An electric vehicle differs from cars with an internal combustion engine and electric transmission.

-Earlier, a three-seater urban electric car cheaper than one million rubles was presented in Russia.
+Earlier, Russia presented a three-seater urban electric car cheaper than one million rubles.
 It can be used as an alternative to taxis or car sharing.
 The range on a single battery charge is 120 kilometers, with a maximum speed of 45 kilometers per hour and a total weight of 350 kilograms.

 Russian electric car "Atom" will receive Pirelli tires with Elect technology